shan-lak/SecuredApp/README.md

    - Validates App fingerprint, Timestamp and Secret signature before processing requests and reject if any check fails.

+- NOTE: This is a demo server become idle after 15 minutes of inactivity on free tier.
+So the first request after a while may timeout.
+Just try again.

 ##  What's Next
    - User login/authentication with JWT tokens
    - Google Play Integrity API for even stronger protection